grafana/mimir/cmd/mimirtool/README.md

-# Cortex Tools
+# Mimir Tools

-This repo contains tools used for interacting with [Cortex](https://github.com/cortexproject/cortex).
+This repo contains tools used for interacting with [Mimir](https://github.com/grafana/mimir).

-- [benchtool](docs/benchtool.md): A powerful YAML driven tool for benchmarking Cortex write and query API.
+- [benchtool](docs/benchtool.md): A powerful YAML driven tool for benchmarking Mimir write and query API.
-- [cortextool](#cortextool): Interacts with user-facing Cortex APIs and backend storage components
+- [mimirtool](#mimirtool): Interacts with user-facing Mimir APIs and backend storage components
-- [chunktool](#chunktool): Interacts with chunks stored and indexed in Cortex storage backends.
+- [chunktool](#chunktool): Interacts with chunks stored and indexed in Mimir storage backends.
-- [logtool](#logtool): Tool which parses Cortex query-frontend logs and formats them for easy analysis.
+- [logtool](#logtool): Tool which parses Mimir query-frontend logs and formats them for easy analysis.
 - [e2ealerting](docs/e2ealerting.md): Tool that helps measure how long an alerts takes from scrape of sample to Alertmanager notifcation delivery.

 # Installation